 - Cash advance fees: Most credit cards charge you a fee to take out a cash advance that is separate from the interest charges.
 For example, the fee might be 5% of the loan amount or $10, whichever is greater.
 If your loan payment was $300, you’d pay a $15 fee for a cash advance.

 - Interest charges: Interest rates on credit cards are usually much higher than student loan interest rates.
-Federal student loans taken out for the 2022-23 academic year have fixed rates of 4.99% for undergraduates and 6.54% for graduate or professional students.
-The average interest rate on credit cards, on the other hand, is 16.17% as of Feb.
-2022, according to the Federal Reserve.
+Federal student loans currently have fixed rates as low as 5.50% for undergraduates and 7.05% for graduate or professional students.
+The average interest rate on credit cards, on the other hand, is 20.68% as of May 2023, according to the Federal Reserve.

 - Fewer protections: Student loans typically have more repayment benefits than credit cards.
 If you can’t afford your payments or are facing financial hardship, you could be eligible for deferment, forbearance, or alternative repayment plans for your federal student loans.
 Credit cards don’t offer those protections, which means you’re on the hook for payments even if you lose your job or have a medical emergency.

 - Higher debt-to-income ratio: By shifting your payments to credit cards, you’re increasing the amount of debt you have.
 This will cause your debt-to-income (DTI) ratio to rise.
 A higher DTI ratio can negatively impact your credit score and make it difficult to qualify for other forms of credit.